- MY ANESTHESIOLOGIST ADMINISTERED FENTANYL TO ME. IS THAT OK? - 23 May 2023

 1987 Diplomate, American Board of Anesthesiology

-1983-84 Physician Specialist, Department of Internal Medicine, Emergency Room Attending, Stanford University School of Medicine.
+1983-1984 Physician Specialist, Department of Internal Medicine, Stanford University Emergency Room

 1988-1993 Clinical Instructor, Stanford University Department of Anesthesiology

-1993- 2000 Adjunct Clinical Assistant Professor, Stanford University Department of Anesthesiology.
+1993-2000 Adjunct Clinical Assistant Professor, Stanford University School of Medicine.

-2000 to August 2018 Adjunct Clinical Associate Professor, Department of Anesthesiology, Perioperative and Pain Medicine, Stanford University School of Medicine.
+2000 – August 2018 Adjunct Clinical Associate Professor, Department of Anesthesiology, Perioperative and Pain Medicine, Stanford University School of Medicine.

-September 2018 to present Adjunct Clinical Professor, Department of Anesthesiology, Perioperative and Pain Medicine, Stanford University School of Medicine.
+September 2018 – Adjunct Clinical Professor, Department of Anesthesiology, Perioperative and Pain Medicine, Stanford University School of Medicine.

-1988 to Present Examiner, Practice Oral Board Exams, Stanford Department of Anesthesia
+1988 to Present Examiner, Practice Oral Board Exams, Department of Anesthesia,

 1992 Lecturer, Preoperative Assessment of Internal Medicine Patients,